Can foundation models actively gather information in interactive environments to test hypotheses?: Technical Appendices and Supplementary Material

 The Gemini agent is implemented as follows: every 10 seconds, the model is fed the most recent 100 video frames (or 67 seconds) of gameplay and queried in two stages, during which gameplay is paused for the human actor.
 We implement a two-stage procedure with a vision stage and a reasoning stage, which we found improves accuracy for each stage compared with running both together.
 In the first stage, Gemini is asked to list, for every object placed on the input conveyor, the timestamp at which it was placed, its color and shape, and whether it was correct or not (as indicated by a red or green light on the machine).
 In the second stage, Gemini is provided the output of the first stage (subsequent video frames and list of objects placed with their reward values) and prompted to select a next exploratory action to maximize information gain, similar to the text environment.
 The human actor is provided only with the command generated by the second stage, such as ``place the red cube on the conveyor.''

-We process each video trajectory as follows, regardless of how the exploration instructions were generated.
-We truncate the video to include only the first 4 object attempts, similar to the text environment.
+All video trajectories are processed in the same way, regardless of how the exploration instructions were generated.
+Specifically, we truncate the video to include only the first 4 object attempts.
 Gemini is then called on the truncated video in three steps: vision, reasoning, and generalization.
 In the vision step, it is asked to list all the objects placed on the conveyor and whether they were correct, similar to the vision step in the exploration policy.
 In the reasoning step, it is asked to deduce the correct object property based on its observations.
+In the generalization step, it is asked to predict whether each object in a list of hypothetical objects would give a reward.
 See Appendix \ref{appendix:prompts} for specific prompts used.